Create a capture session

 Define the region of interest and add water bodies

-The last two steps before align the images is to define the region of interest for the project and identify where water bodies are located.
+The last two steps before aligning the images are to define the region of interest for the project and to identify where water bodies are located.

 Region of Interest option